l-althueser/latex-templates/README.md

 # thesis templates
-Public versions of my own templates for theses.
+Public versions of my own templates for LaTeX.